MSP-1 Specification

 A resource conforms to the MSP-1 type specification when:

-- Multiple types are used only when justified.
+- It uses multiple types only when semantically justified.